 If this situation is one you’ll be facing soon, it is important to educate and remind your child’s teachers and caregivers about food allergy precautions and safety BEFORE they begin their new adventure.
 Remember, an ounce of prevention is worth a pound of cure!

-In this post we’re going to outline some simple steps that you can follow to make sure that the transition into a new environment is a safe one for your child.
+In this post we’re going to outline some simple steps that you can follow to make sure that the first day of school and the transition into a new environment is a safe one for your child.
 We think these steps will also give you some much-needed peace-of-mind, not to mention we think your little one’s teacher and/or caregivers will appreciate it!
-With each tip we’ll give you some additional suggestions on how to really set yourself up for safety success.
+With each tip you will find additional suggestions on how to really set yourself up for safety success.

 - Schedule a back-to-school check-up with your pediatrician and/or allergist.